Degree Fields

 Day In The Life - Earnings - Employment - Career Path Forecast -

-In addition to preparing patients and operating equipment, radiologic technologists keep patient records and adjust and maintain equipment.
+In addition to preparing patients and operating equipment, radiologic technologists and technicians keep patient records and adjust and maintain equipment.
 They also may prepare work schedules, evaluate purchases of equipment, or manage a radiology department.

 Radiologic Technologist Resources